leplusorg/ristretto/README.md

 ## Digital Signature

-Releases of Ristretto are digitally signed in two different ways: using Sigstore and using GPG.
+Releases of Ristretto are digitally signed in two different ways: using Sigstore and using GnuPG.

 ### Sigstore